medayan3-eng/my-stock-bot/README.md

 - **All combined** — all three merged (~1,500 tickers)

-In the dashboard, pick an index and use the slider to scan any count from 1 up to the full size of that universe, or switch to "Manual list" to type your own tickers (stocks and ETFs both work — ETFs are auto-detected and routed to the ETF list).
+In the dashboard, pick an index and use the slider to scan any count from 1 up to the full size of that universe (in steps of 50), or pick "🎲 Random 100" to scan a fresh random sample every run.
+The CLI still accepts explicit tickers or `--file` if you want to type/paste your own list there.

 ## Deploy on Streamlit Cloud
 1. Push all four files to your GitHub repo (root of the `main` branch).